camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

   Decline Loan Application
 ```

 If all instructions have been executed and there is no active activity instance left, the entire process instance is cancelled.
-This would be the case in the example above if both activity instances are cancelled, the one for *Assess Credit Worthiness* and the one for *Decline Loan Application*.
+This would be the case in the example above if both activity instances were cancelled, the one for *Assess Credit Worthiness* and the one for *Decline Loan Application*.

 However, the process instance is only cancelled after all instructions have been executed.
-This means, if the process instance has no active activities between two instructions the process instance is not immediately cancelled.
-For example, assume that the activity *Decline Loan Application* is active.
+That means, if the process instance has no active activity instances between two instructions the process instance is not immediately cancelled.
+As an example, assume that the activity *Decline Loan Application* is active.
 The activity instance tree is:

 ```
 ProcessInstance